 Berg Parkway Gateway Very Important Somewhat Important Not Important How important is this gateway?
-If important, please consider the following: , L- Median with decorative poles and banner A Company of the Comp L- Distinctive roadway paving treatments - L- Additional landscaping
+If important, please consider the following: , L- Median with decorative poles and banner Action and the second L- Distinctive roadway paving treatments - Additional landscaping

 Should the look of this gateway be strongly linked to specific downtown streetscape features?
-Yes, should match 1st Ave. design
+Yes, should match by Ave. design